edulinq/autograder-server/README.md

 Additionally, when running the server in `--unit-testing` mode, some config options may be over written by tests but environment variables will always be reloaded.
-For avalible config options see the [config section](#configuration) of this document.
+For available config options see the [config section](#configuration) of this document.

 ## Running Tests